Diallo75012/langGraph_little_brain_rag_app_work_helper/notes.md

 # Next
 - keep in mind the pdf parser that might need to be refactored to chunk using same process as the webpage parser one.
-- test retrieval from data saved by our test.py
+- test retrieval from data saved by our test.py OK
 - create all functions that each nodes will need (tools and other functions)
 - create states and use workflow functions to save in each state, name the state the name of the node and the name of the edge fo easy logic and limit confusion, therefore, separate states (have many mini states) and find a way to empty those at the right moment with one function at the end of graph or some depending on the logic.
 - See if you need function to get rid of DB info.
 Create the function that resets the db to zero - OK